 Dementia, unfortunately, affects nearly 60 million people worldwide, with that number continuing to grow every year.
-Many people may not know that dementia is not a specific disease but a series of symptoms relating from memory loss to limited social skills to diminished cognitive ability.
+Many people may not know that dementia is not a specific disease but a series of symptoms ranging from memory loss to limited social skills to diminished cognitive ability.
 The level of cognition a person has can be explained via seven different stages of dementia:

 - No cognitive decline